F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 - [`0x00000050`: `PAGE_FAULT_IN_NONPAGED_AREA`](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-0x50--page-fault-in-nonpaged-area): invalid memory pointer (nonexisting or freed memory access)
 - [`0x0000003B`: `SYSTEM_SERVICE_EXCEPTION`](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-0x3b--system-service-exception): Exeption during a routine for transitioning between user and kernel mode.
 This is a very nonspecific error, to see what is really going on, we have to inspect the firts parameter of the exception (`BUGCHECK_P1` in the log).
 The description of this error code can be found in the [Microsoft Learn](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55).
 Encountered code:
     - `c0000005`: `STATUS_ACCESS_VIOLATION`: This means invalid memory access.

+## Text selection cursor turns white in Edge browser
+The problem can be the hardware acceleration.
+To disable it, go to the Edge settings and disable the `Use hardware acceleration when available` option.
+Then restart the browser.